 2. Research in Spanish

 How many times a day do you Google something that you’re curious about?
 I use Wikipedia at least once a day, and I always go for the Spanish version of the website first.
-Next time you need information about your favorite celebrity, look at their page in Spanish.
+Next time you need information about your favorite celebrity, look at their page in Spanish to practice your Spanish online.
 See how much you can understand before switching the language to English!

 3. Pick up a Spanish Newspaper